Vietnam.vn - Nền tảng quảng bá Việt Nam

 When suffering from high blood pressure, patients need to change their lifestyle to limit the effects of bad living habits on blood pressure.

-Regularly consuming a small amount of alcohol (about 15ml of ethanol, 360ml of beer/day) will help reduce the causes of death in general and cardiovascular death in particular, but drinking a lot can easily increase blood pressure.
+Regular consumption of small amounts of alcohol (around 15ml of ethanol, 360ml of beer per day) may help reduce the causes of death in general and cardiovascular disease in particular, but excessive drinking can easily increase blood pressure.

 salt-2768-5146.jpg